-Grade 1: Private/team coaching is permitted.
+Private/team coaching is permitted.
 See definition of terms below.
 US Sailing may also supply coaches who will be available to all competitors.
 See coaching level requirements below.
 At National Championships, Smallboat Level 3 Coaching Certification is required.
-Coaches must also provide proof of up-to-date completion of USOC’s Safe Sport program (Safesport requires retraining every two years).
+Coaches must also provide evidence of successful completion of USOC’s Safe Sport program.
 At Area Junior Championships (area qualifiers for the Junior National Championships), Smallboat Level 2 Instructor certification is required.

 Definition of terms

 Coaches shall provide proof of current First Aid, CPR and US Sailing certification or its equivalent from another NGB.

 A coach who is not supplied by US Sailing is defined as a private coach.

 A vessel occupied by interested parties who have direct ties to one or more competitors.

 A vessel occupied by a coach or coaches who have direct ties to one or more competitors.

 A stationary flotation area which has been provided by the Organizing Authority located near to the racing area.